John Wood Warter: Life

 He was born on 21 January 1806, the eldest son of Henry de Grey Warter (1770–1853) of Cruck Meole, Shropshire, and his wife Emma Sarah Moore (died 1863), daughter of William Wood of Marche Hall and Hanwood, Shropshire; the naturalist John Clavering Wood was his uncle.
 He was educated at Shrewsbury School, under Samuel Butler.
 He matriculated at Christ Church, Oxford, on 14 October 1824, and graduated B.A. in 1827, M.A.
 1834, B.D.
 1841.

 From 1830 to 1833 Warter was chaplain to the English embassy at Copenhagen.
 There in 1832 he encountered Charlotte Ellah (1808–1839), who went on to marry the missionary Edward Stallybrass in 1835.
 The Rev. Nugent Wade had a greater influence on her.

 Warter became an honorary member of the Scandinavian and Icelandic Literary societies.
 He travelled in Norway and Sweden, knew scholars including Rasmus Rask, and used the royal library of Denmark, becoming familiar with Nordic and German literature of all sorts.
 In 1834, just before his marriage, he was appointed by the archbishop of Canterbury to the vicarage of West Tarring and Durrington, Sussex, a peculiar of the archbishopric, with the chapelries of Heene and Patching.
 He remained the vicar of West Tarring for the rest of his life.
 For some years to 31 December 1851 he was the rural dean.
 He was an old-fashioned churchman of the high and dry school, constantly at odds with the ecclesiastical commissioners.

-Warter died on 21 February 1878, and was buried with his wife in West Tarring churchyard.
-A window under the tower of the church was erected by Edith Warter as a memorial to her father, Robert Southey.
+A window under the tower of West Tarring church was erected by his wife Edith as a memorial to her father, Robert Southey.